listcraigs278/PML/README.md

 The model fitting for these algorithms is presented in Appendix VI.

+# Conclusion
+In this project, a predicting model was created using Random Forests classification method.
+Our model was considerably accurate **98.9%** with a CI of 98.59% and 99.15%.
+Our out of sample error rate was: **0.64%**.
+When our model was applied to the given testing data, we achieved a prediction accuracy of 100% on the 20 problems.

 # Appendix I: List of packages used
 library(knitr)
 library(caret)